sandyleo26/sandyleo26.github.io/content/about.md

 summary: about
 # disableComments: true
 ---
-I'm a software engineer living Sydney Australia.
-Before that, I was in Shanghai study and working for about 7 years.
+I am a Software Engineer living in Sydney, Australia.
+I have a son which is about to turn 1 year old.
+In my spare time, I usually spend time with family and learning interesting things, including but not limited to, software engineering, value investing, FIRE(Financial Independence Retire Early) and politics.

-The avatar was my beloved cat "Sha Miao"（傻喵）.
-He is a little shy but very kind to people and his peers.
-I found him in our balcony and we happily co-habited together for over 1 year, until his owner found and took him back :cry:.
+The avatar was a cat called "Sha Miao"(傻喵) which I took care of for my neighbor a few years ago.
+I found him in our balcony and we happily co-habited together for over 1 year, until his owner moved and took him away :cry:.